Published: Mon May 1 2017 10:00 AM

 The expected numbers of earthquakes continue to drop.
-There is now a 14% chance of one or more M6.0-6.9 earthquakes occurring within the next two months.
+There is now a 19% chance of one or more M6.0-6.9 earthquakes occurring within the next three months.

-We’ve had over 18,500 earthquakes since the M7.8 Kaikōura earthquake stopped shaking our islands (we ran the numbers on the 18th of August).
+There have been over 19,000 earthquakes since the M7.8 Kaikōura earthquake stopped shaking our islands (we ran the numbers on the 13th of November 2017).

 While no one can yet scientifically predict earthquakes, we can provide forecasts of future aftershocks (based on probabilities), as well as some scenarios from what is most likely to happen to what is very unlikely, but still possible.
 Most earthquake aftershock sequences decay (i.e. the number of earthquakes generally decreases) over time, with spikes of activity that can include larger earthquakes.